symphoniacloud/cdk-website/README.md

 If you want to bundle your own zip file then you can also set `preProcessFunctionCode` to any valid [`FunctionCode` object](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.FunctionCode.html).

+The [Coffee Store Web Full](https://github.com/symphoniacloud/coffee-store-web-full) has an example of using a CloudFront function.

 ### Setting additional behavior options